Built-in tools¶

 | Call Screening | Plays a short summary to the employee before they accept | Enable it when context matters before pickup |

-| Announcement Prompt | Defines what the receiving employee hears | Include caller identity and reason for the call |
+| Announcement Prompt | Defines what the recipient hears for direct forwarding | Include caller identity and reason for the call |

 Why call screening matters¶